 Really?
 I can hang a slate tile my bathroom scale says weighs 5.8 pounds on a vertical surface and it will stay there just with adhesive?

 It was with a sense of wonder blended with a touch of doubt I started applying the adhesive exactly as directed on the label.
 Three of the tiles would be supported by the firebox itself.
 That reassured me.
 And then for the two tiles on other side of the firebox, to help the adhesive out, to further support the tiles, I made makeshift holders out of some spare trim held into the cement board with nails.

-This restored peace to this rookie tiling DIYer.
+The peace was restored to this rookie tiling DIYer.

 A close up of the tile support ledge.

-Following the cure time directions on the adhesive to the word, remember, paranoid tile layer here, I wait the full 72 hours before I installed the rest of the tile.
+Following the cure time directions on the adhesive to the word, remember, paranoid tile layer here, I waited the full 72 hours before I installed the rest of the tile.
 Even then, when I removed the tile support ledge I held my breath.

 And yes, I jumped for joy and finally trusted the system when the tile stayed in place.
 It did not fall off the cement board!

 So I tiled down each side of the firebox and when I got to the bottom tiles, my husband Neal, circular saw cutter extraordinaire with a diamond blade, made each of the cuts and did a fantastic job.

 During the multi day wait to let the adhesive cure, I installed 1/2″ furring strips to the front of the surround.
-The furring strips created a level surface for my next step – attaching the trim.
+The furring strips created a level surface for my next step – attaching the wood surround.

 Neal doesn’t call me Gales of Creative Destruction for nothing because I sure know how to make a mess.
 As if building the fireplace wasn’t enough, I decided to begin refacing our kitchen cabinets.